udyan13/SmartWallet/README.md

-# SmartWallet
+# 🚀 SmartWallet

-Overview
+## 📜 Overview

-SmartWallet is a Solidity-based smart contract that allows an owner to manage funds, set allowances for specific addresses, and designate guardians who can collectively change ownership if needed.
+SmartWallet is a Solidity-based smart contract that enables secure and flexible fund management.
+The contract allows the owner to set allowances, designate guardians for ownership recovery, and facilitate controlled transfers.

-Features
+## ✨ Features

-Owner Control: The contract has an owner who can manage funds and permissions.
+- **👑 Owner Control**: The owner manages funds and permissions.

-Guardian System: Guardians can propose a new owner, and once enough confirmations are reached, ownership is transferred.
+- **🛡️ Guardian System**: Guardians can propose a new owner, and once enough confirmations are reached, ownership is transferred.

-Allowance System: The owner can set allowances for other addresses to send funds from the wallet.
+- **💰 Allowance System**: The owner can set spending limits for specific addresses.

-Secure Fund Transfer: Only authorized addresses can transfer funds based on their allowance.
+- **🔐 Secure Fund Transfer**: Only authorized addresses can transfer funds based on their allowance.

-Fallback Function: The contract can receive Ether.
+- **📥 Fallback Function**: The contract can receive Ether securely.

-Smart Contract Details
+## 🔧 Smart Contract Details

-State Variables
+### 📌 State Variables

-owner: Address of the contract owner.
+- `owner`: Address of the contract owner.

-nextOwner: Proposed new owner (set by guardians).
+- `nextOwner`: Proposed new owner (set by guardians).

-Allowance: A mapping of addresses to their allowed withdrawal amounts.
+- `Allowance`: Mapping of addresses to their allowed withdrawal amounts.

-isAllowed: A mapping that tracks whether an address is allowed to send funds.
+- `isAllowed`: Tracks whether an address is allowed to send funds.

-guardian: A mapping that tracks designated guardians.
+- `guardian`: Tracks designated guardians.

-guardianResetCount: Number of guardian confirmations for an ownership transfer.
+- `guardianResetCount`: Number of guardian confirmations for ownership transfer.

-ConfirmationForOwnerReset: A constant that defines the required confirmations for ownership transfer.
+- `ConfirmationForOwnerReset`: Required confirmations for ownership transfer.

-Functions
+### ⚙️ Functions

-constructor()
+#### 🏗️ `constructor()`

-Initializes the contract and sets the deployer as the owner.
+- Initializes the contract and sets the deployer as the owner.

-proposeNewOwner(address payable newOwner)
+#### 🔄 `proposeNewOwner(address payable newOwner)`

-Allows guardians to propose a new owner.
+- Allows guardians to propose a new owner.

-Ownership is transferred if enough confirmations are reached.
+- Transfers ownership once enough confirmations are reached.

-setGuardian(address to)
+#### 🛡️ `setGuardian(address to)`

-Allows the owner to designate a new guardian.
+- Allows the owner to designate a new guardian.

-setAllowance(address to, uint amount)
+#### 💳 `setAllowance(address to, uint amount)`

-Allows the owner to set spending limits for specific addresses.
+- Allows the owner to set spending limits for specific addresses.

-transferMoney(address payable to, uint amount, bytes memory payload) public payable returns(bytes memory)
+#### 💸 `transferMoney(address payable to, uint amount, bytes memory payload) public payable returns(bytes memory)`

-Allows the owner or authorized addresses to transfer funds based on their allowance.
+- Allows the owner or authorized addresses to transfer funds based on their allowance.

-Calls an external contract if needed.
+- Supports external contract calls.

-receive() external payable
+#### 📥 `receive() external payable`

-Allows the contract to receive Ether.
+- Allows the contract to receive Ether securely.

-Deployment
+## 🚀 Deployment

-Deploy the contract on an Ethereum-compatible blockchain using Solidity 0.8.16.
+1. Deploy the contract on an Ethereum-compatible blockchain using Solidity 0.8.16.

-Interact with the contract using a Web3 provider (e.g., Hardhat, Truffle, Remix, or Ethers.js).
+2. Interact with the contract using a Web3 provider (e.g., Hardhat, Truffle, Remix, or Ethers.js).

-Security Considerations
+## 🔒 Security Considerations

-Ensure guardians are trustworthy, as they can collectively change ownership.
+- **Trustworthy Guardians**: Ensure guardians are reliable, as they can change ownership.

-Always verify transactions before sending funds.
+- **Transaction Verification**: Always verify transactions before sending funds.

-Use secure wallets for interacting with the contract.
+- **Secure Wallets**: Use hardware or multi-signature wallets for better security.

-License
+## 📜 License

-This project is licensed under the MIT License.
+This project is licensed under the **MIT License**.
+Feel free to use and modify it as needed! 🛠️